netia1128/sky_flow_be/README.md

 - That you use the VS Code IDE and know how to use its built in debugger If you do not have these building blocks in place, please download these resources before continuing.

+Step 1: Clone the repository into a directory of your choosing.
-Step 1: Send me a message and ask me to share my ENV file with you Step 2: Drop the .env file into the root directory for the project Step 3: Create the database.
+Step 2: Send me a message and ask me to share my ENV file contents with you.
+Step 3: Decode the env contents provided: `$ echo <encoded_content> | base64 -d`
+Step 3: CD into the root folder of the repository and add your .env file (paste the decodec content into it) `$ touch .env` Step 4: Create the database.
 - Log into a PSQL shell via your terminal: `$ psql -d postgres`
 - Create the database `$ CREATE DATABASE skyflow_db;`
 - Optional: Create a new user for this database